KaptenMel/KaptenMel/README.md

 ## Hi there 👋

+I'm just a kid trying to make some cool programs.
+Feel free to check them out!

 <!--
 **KaptenMel/KaptenMel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.